LukasFrankenQ/egs_market_integration/runs_conducted.md

 - Double check max hours of storage
 - differentiate carrier between injection and production
 - static capacity factors for generation?
+- respect cascading of efficiency in the dh case

+### Ideas jotted down

+- Plot for CHP operation, where on the heat-elec diagram plant was operated

 ###### On the cluster